Agrichemical & Spray Drift Rules

 What do I do with unwanted agrichemicals?

 Get rid of your unwanted agrichemicals safely and for free.
 Our agrichemical contractor collects in Hawke’s Bay every four months.
-Register for an agrichemical collection by contacting the Environmental Officer Hazardous Waste, Hawke’s Bay Regional Council on (06) 833 8027.
+Register for an agrichemical collection by contacting 3R Group or call them on 0508 374 768.

 Based on the GROWSAFE© Code of Practice for the Management of Agrichemicals NZS 8409:1999, the related document below - Agrichemical Storage Checklist - is designed to assist farmers and growers to have a safe agrichemical storage shed.
 If you are storing large volumes of agrichemical also check HSNO requirements with your local council.